vishket/gbapp/README.md

 Once you have all the dependencies installed, simply...

 ```
-cd gbapp/gbapp

-python app.py
+python gbapp/app.py
 ```

 This will launch the application and start serving locally on the default port 5000

 To view the app go to http://localhost:5000/